AI Insurance Claims Processing: Cut E&O Review Time by 73%

 "The most expensive information is the information you don't have."

 Warren Buffett, on the cost of incomplete analysisCapacity expansion creates growth opportunities.
-When your claims team can process cases 73% faster, they can handle more volume without adding staff.
-A 5-person claims department that previously maxed out at 180 claims annually can now handle 280+ claims with the same headcount.
+When your claims team can process cases far faster, they can handle more volume without adding staff.
+A claims department that previously maxed out at a fixed annual volume can take on materially more with the same headcount.
 That additional capacity lets you take on new clients, expand into new markets, or handle larger, more complex accounts.

 The revenue impact depends on your growth strategy.
 If you use the extra capacity to serve 30% more clients at existing margins, a $2M agency grows to $2.6M with minimal additional overhead.
 If you use it to pursue higher-value accounts that require faster claims turnaround, the revenue impact could be significantly higher.